SWIC-177/curriculum-content/week-2.md

 [Video](https://somup.com/cZVYqPkmjO)

-## Homework Due Saturday by 11:59pm
+## Homework Due Tuesday 1/30/2024 by 11:59pm

+**Note:** This spills into week 3️⃣ as I am extending the deadline to Tuesday.

 ### Terminal and Git/GitHub